 Recipe Variations

-I've made them with raspberries, blackberries, strawberries, blueberries (of course), tart cherries, and I even made peach and blueberry puff pastry.
+I've made these cream cheese pastries with raspberries, blackberries, strawberries, blueberries (of course), tart cherries, and I even made peach and blueberry puff pastry.
+Based on Best Flavor Pairings for Blueberries, lemon and lavender are great flavors to experiment with.

-I also like to experiment with strawberry jam raspberry jam, cherry jam, Nutella, and condensed milk.
-All you need is a dollop of cherry jam (or any of the above) in the center, on top of the cream cheese filling right before baking.
+I also like to experiment with Blueberry Sauce (Easy Homemade Recipe) strawberry jam raspberry jam, cherry jam, Nutella, and condensed milk.
+All you need is a dollop of blueberry sauce (or any of the above) in the center, on top of the cream cheese filling right before baking.

 Storage

-Storage wise, these pastries will keep in an airtight container in the fridge for 2 days.
+Storage wise, these blueberry cream cheese pastries will keep in an airtight container in the fridge for 2 days.